 - Pool cover: 1.5-year payback, $409 annual savings

-The reasoning behind the low-flow showerheads and pool cover was that we planned on holding the property for 5-years, so once we paid back the initial investment amount, it was pure profit.
+The reasoning behind the low-flow showerheads and pool cover was that we planned on holding the property for 5-years, so, once we paid back the initial investment amount, it was pure profit.
 We ended up losing money on the exterior LED lighting project.
 However, we installed these lights to increase resident safety.

 You will find that the green report will list ALL opportunities, even if the payback period is absurdly long.
 If we implemented all the opportunities identified in the example above, the overall payback period would have been 91.9 years, with the longest payback period being 165 years for the Energy Star rated dishwashers.
-Unless we decided to hold onto a building until we died or unit they’ve discovered an immortality serum, we will stick to the opportunities that either result in a payback period lower than our projected hold time or address a resident safety concern.
+Unless we decided to hold onto a building until we died or unit they’ve discovered an immortality serum, we stuck to the opportunities that either resulted in a payback period lower than our projected hold time or address a resident safety concern.

 How to Pay for the Due Diligence Reports

-Usually, the costs of the due diligence reports will not be due until closing.
+Usually, the costs of the real estate due diligence reports will not be due until closing.
 So, when underwriting the deal, make sure you are taking these costs into account when determining how much equity you need to raise.

 Other times, you will need to pay for a due diligence report upfront.
 If this is the case, you can do one of two things.
-You can come out-of-pocket and reimburse yourself at close.
+You can pay out-of-pocket and reimburse yourself at close.
 Or, you can take a loan from a third-party (maybe one of your passive investors) and reimburse the initial loan amount with interest at close.

 Review the Results of Your New Underwriting Model

-Once you have received the results of all 10 due diligence documents and made the necessary adjustments to your underwriting model, you need to re-review your return projections.
+Once you have received the results of all 10 real estate due diligence documents and made the necessary adjustments to your underwriting model, you need to re-review your return projections.
 If you had to make drastic changes to the income, expenses or renovation budgets in the negative direction, then the new return projections will be reduced.
 In some cases, the return projections will be reduced to such a degree that the deal no longer meets the return goals of you and your investors.
 Also, if an issue came up during the site survey or the environmental site assessment, which is rare, it will need to be resolved prior to closing.
 If the seller is unwilling or unable to address these issues, your lender will not provide financing on the property, which means you will have to cancel the contract.

 If the updated return projections fall below your investor’s return goals, adjust the purchase price in your underwriting model until the projected returns meet your investor’s goals again.
-Then, explain to your real estate broker that you want to renegotiated the purchase price and state the reasons for doing so.
+Then, explain to your real estate broker that you want to renegotiate the purchase price and state the reasons for doing so.